“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with an infinity pool”

 From the outside it's an impressive building, striking in its simplicity with white arches, pillared verandas and rooms set around a central courtyard.
 Inside, it's comfortably furnished with Dutch colonial antiques, sepia photographs, hand-woven silks and claw-foot baths.
 Peace and quiet abound, broken only by Buddhist chanting from a nearby monastery and the colourful parrots that dart from tree to tree.

-- Still Kandy's finest boutique hotel, after all these years
+- Still Kandy's finest boutique hotel

 - Incredibly peaceful location away from the hustle and bustle of Kandy's congested centre

 - Beautiful freshwater infinity pool overlooking vibrant paddy fields and the jungle (many small hotels in Kandy don't have a pool)

 - The mature botanical gardens that surround the hotel attracts all sorts of colourful birdlife and butterflies

 - Every room has a personal butler who will arrange excursions and onward travel